Literally Shattered Lives

-- Darker than Black: guys frozen by November 11
+- Darker Than Black: guys frozen by November 11

 - Witchblade: Cloneblade wielders upon final Phlebotinum Breakdown don't freeze, but they crystallize and fall to pieces.

-- Hayate's Misteltein spell in Magical Girl Lyrical Nanoha does the "petrify then shatter" version, though since her target can come back From a Single Cell, it didn't slow it down much.
+- Hayate's Misteltein spell in Magical Girl Lyrical Nanoha A's does the "petrify then shatter" version, though since her target can come back From a Single Cell, it didn't slow it down much.